FirstEnergy Reminds Public to Have a Safety-First SummerFoil balloons, fireworks and power lines don’t mix

 - When hauling a boat, make sure it clears overhead power lines and stay away from power lines when sailing.

 - Never climb a tree that is growing near or into overhead lines or near a utility pole.
-Also, never climb on utility poles or other infrastructure, in particular transmission towers or substation fences.
+Also, never climb utility poles or other infrastructure, in particular transmission towers or substation fences.
 These activities are extremely hazardous and can result in very severe injuries.

 Visit www.firstenergycorp.com/publicsafety to learn about FirstEnergy's "Stop.
 Look.
 Live." safety campaign to educate the public about staying safe around electricity and near power lines and equipment.